Jazqa/kwin-quarter-tiling/README.md

   - If above does not work, try adding a recognizable and unique part of the window caption to "var ignoredCaptions"

 ## Note
-- If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed
+- If you remove a virtual desktop, all of the tiled clients on the desktop will also be closed (it's a feature)
-- Virtual desktops are not automatically removed because doing so via script crashes plasma (I suspect it's a plasma bug)
 - Some programs, like Spotify, do not play nice with tiling and can not be recognized and/or automatically excluded.
 If you use such programs, use the "Float On/Off" shortcut to disable them.

 ## Upcoming features